X-Men: Apocalypse (2016)

 written by Simon Kinberg

-from a story by Bryan Singer, Simon Kinberg, Michael Dougherty, and Dan Harris
+story by Bryan Singer, Simon Kinberg, Michael Dougherty, and Dan Harris

 directed by Bryan Singer